Employer Of Record in Canada

-We make it easy and painless to expand your business into Canada.
-Forget about dealing with local regulations, confusing tax laws and international payroll management.
-We take care of all that so you don't have to.
+We make it easy and smooth to expand your business into Canada.
+Forget dealing with local regulations, confusing tax laws, and international payroll management.
+We take care of all that, so you don't have to.

 How we can help you expand in Canada

-Your candidate is hired by a PEO in Canada provider in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
-Shortly after, your new employee will be working for you, just like any other member of your team.
+Your candidate is hired by a PEO in Canadá provider in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
+Shortly after, your new employee will be working for you, just like any other team member.

 Expand to Canada with Serviap Global